tonsV2/urbantz/README.md

 This should be enforced in the CI/CD pipeline.

 ## Docker compose
 I want to make it as easy as possible for the developers working on this app.
-Therefore I've implemented a Docker Compose service called dev.
+Therefore I've implemented a Docker Compose service called `dev`.
 The idea is that the developer can be up and running with having to worry about installing any dependencies beside Docker and Docker Compose.

 ## Helmfile
 I don't release a Helm package, and I've ignored versioning for the initial release of this app.
 It would be fairly easy to support different versions running (or being disabled) in different environments.